codenart/codenart.github.io/_posts/1-html/2017-07-27-html-5-lists-tables.md

 - `ordered` list
 - `definition` list

-The last one is very rarely used.
-In this article, we'll talking about unordered list, ordered list and tables.
+The last one is very rarely used, so we're gonna talk about unordered list, ordered list and tables.

 ## Unordered Lists